 Don’t repay personal debt to friends and family before filing for bankruptcy.
 Although you may feel obligated to pay these people back first, it is not a wise decision.
 Because you must reveal this information when you file for bankruptcy, the trustee can legally ask for this money back or sue for it.

 Do not assume that declaring bankruptcy will leave you homeless, or without transportation.
 Depending on how your bankruptcy is set up, you may be able to stay in your home or keep your automobile, so long as you continue to make payments on your car loan or your mortgage.
-Restore your financial independence with our experienced team of Bankruptcy Attorney San Diego.
+Restore your financial independence with our experienced team of bankruptcy attorney San Diego California.

 If you are planning to file for bankruptcy, you must seriously take into account anyone who has cosigned on a loan for you.
 For instance, if a friend or relative is a cosigner on your auto or home loan, they will be held financially responsible to pay the debt in the event you file for bankruptcy.
 This can create problems in relationships between family members and friends.
 That is why it is not advisable to cosign for anyone or ask someone to cosign for you, including your children.
 It could ruin someone’s life.
 San Diego California bankruptcy attorney can stop creditors from harassing you and can even save your home